BraJCaz/CECS427Assignment3/README.md

 # Finally, we plot the directed graph and the polynomials of every edge.
 Examples:
 python ./traffic_analysis.py traffic.gml 4 0 3 --plot

+- When I ran this example on my machine, it gave me 4 vehicles, 0 as my start position and 3 as my end position.